RULES AND REGULATIONS

 "Event" means any event taking place at the Ground.

 “WNSL” means Wembley National Stadium Limited.

 1 Permission to enter or to remain within the Ground (notwithstanding possession of any ticket) is at the absolute discretion of WNSL personnel.
 On no account will admission to any Event be granted to any person not in possession of a valid ticket with the exception of a baby (under the age of 2 years).
+Please also note that, from 1 January 2019, no child under the age of 2 years old will be permitted inside Wembley Stadium.
 On no account will admission to a football match be granted to a person who is the subject of a current Banning Order.

 2 WNSL excludes to the maximum extent permitted by law any liability for loss, injury or damage to persons/property in or around the Ground.

 3 No guarantees can be given by WNSL that an Event will take place at a particular time or on a particular date and WNSL reserves the right to reschedule the Event without notice and without any liability whatsoever.

 4 In the event of the postponement or abandonment of the Event, refunds (if any) should be claimed in accordance with the relevant Event organiser’s ticket terms and conditions (or Club Wembley terms and conditions for Club Wembley tickets).
 WNSL will have no other liability whatsoever, including (but not limited to) any indirect or consequential loss or damage, such as (but not limited to) any indirect or consequential loss or damage, such as (but not limited to) loss of enjoyment or travel costs.

 5 All persons seeking entrance to the Ground acknowledge WNSL's right to search any person and their belongings whether outside or inside the Ground and to refuse entry to or eject from the Ground any person refusing to submit to such a search.